HEnquist/camilladsp/README.md

 ## Building

 Use recent versions of rustc and cargo.
 No need to use nightly.
+- Install dependencies:
+- - Fedora: ```sudo dnf install alsa-lib-devel```
+- - Debian/Ubuntu etc: ```sudo apt-get install libasound2-dev```
-* Clone the repository
+- Clone the repository
-* Build with `cargo build --release`
+- Build with `cargo build --release`
-* The binary is now available at ./target/release/camilladsp
+- The binary is now available at ./target/release/camilladsp
-* Optionally install with `cargo install --path .`
+- Optionally install with `cargo install --path .`

 ## How to run